infobip/mobile-messaging-cordova-plugin/README.md

 In-app notifications are alerts shown in foreground when user opens the app.
 Only the last received message with in-app enabled flag is displayed.
 If the sent notification didn’t have any category, in-app alert will be shown with default actions: `Cancel`, `Open`.
 For [interactive notifications](#interactive-notifications), actions defined for category will be displayed.

+You can send in-app messages through our [Push HTTP API](https://dev.infobip.com/docs/send-push-notifications) with `showInApp` boolean parameter that needs to be set up under `notificationOptions`.

 ## FAQ

 #### How to open application webView on message tap